chaochun/nlu-asdiv-dataset/README.md

 ## Citation
-This dataset is constructed and released by [Natural Language Understanding laboratory](http://nlul.iis.sinica.edu.tw/), Institute of Information Science, Academia Sinica.
+This dataset is released under the CC BY-NC 4.0 license, and constructed by [Natural Language Understanding laboratory](http://nlul.iis.sinica.edu.tw/), Institute of Information Science, Academia Sinica.
 If you find this work useful for your research, please cite our paper:

 ```
 @inproceedings{miao-etal-2020-diverse,